-The Covid vaccine is recommended but not required.
-Students must provide proof of vaccination or submit an exemption form.
+The COVID-19 vaccine is recommended but not required.

 Vaccination General Information

 MMR

 The measles, mumps, rubella vaccination is typically given to children before they begin elementary school.
 Some students may also have received a booster.

 Tdap

 This immunization is a booster for tetanus, diphtheria, and pertussis.
 It is usually given every 10 years and would have been required during junior high.
 If only the tetanus/diptheria (TD) portion of the booster was given, it will need to be repeated so the student is also protected from pertussis, which is commonly known as whooping cough.